fsharp/fslang-design/RFCs/FS-1077-tolerant-slicing.md

 # Summary
 [summary]: #summary
-This RFC proposes loosening up the out-of-bounds checking behavior on core collection slicing.
+This RFC proposes loosening up the out-of-bounds checking behavior on slicing for lists, strings, arrays (including multidimensional variants).
 Out-of-bounds indices specified during slicing will be "snapped to the ends of the array" instead of throwing out of range exception.
 This will improve usability for certain use cases.

 # Motivation